 Let’s be honest: when you’re tired, frustrated, or just want to say something quickly, you’ll reach for your native language.
 Everyone does.
 The question is whether you catch yourself and switch back, or whether you let it become the default.

 None of these are perfect.
-But together they create an environment where English is the default, not the exception.
+Together, though, they create an environment where English is the default rather than the exception.

 What Good Schools Do Differently

-At Maltalingua, classes are capped at 12 students with an average of 8–10.
-That means every lesson is actually usable — you get speaking time, you get feedback, you get corrected.
-In schools with 15–20 students per class, a significant portion of every lesson disappears into logistics.
+At Maltalingua, classes are capped at 12 students with an average of 8 to 10.
+That means every lesson is actually usable: you get speaking time, you get feedback, you get corrected.
+In schools with 15 to 20 students per class, a big chunk of every lesson disappears into logistics.

 Small classes aren’t a luxury.
-They’re a structural advantage that compounds over weeks.
+They’re a structural advantage that adds up over weeks.

 The Honest Truth

-Most students who don’t improve as fast as they hoped have the same problems:
+Most students who don’t improve as fast as they hoped tend to have the same four problems:

-Fix those four things and your progress will accelerate noticeably within a month.
+Fix those four things and your progress will pick up noticeably within a month.